KvantoCat/Easy-Voxel-Framework-Unity/README.md

 # Easy-Voxel-Framework-Unity

-A framework for rendering large voxel scenes for Unity on the GPU
+A Unity framework for rendering large voxel scenes on GPU
+(This is a very early version.
+More detailed documentation will be available later)

 ## Installation